helxplatform/helx-ldap/ldap-sync/hooks/ordrd-group-x/prompt5.md

 ### D. README

-1. Provide a summary of the conversion process (the "transformed" and "derived" elements, as well as the "reset" directive) for debugging purposes.
+1. Provide a summary of the conversion process (the "transformed" and "derived" elements, as well as the "dependencies") for debugging purposes.
 2. Include instructions on how to customize the transformation logic and how to add additional handling for different incoming object types.